-1 [Comment: Where the Code requires a Person other than an Athlete or Athlete Support Person to be bound by the Code, such Person would of course not be subject to Sample collection or Testing, and would not be charged with an arti-doping rule violation under the Code for Use or Possession of a Prohibide Usubstance or Prohibited Method.
-Rather, such Person would only be subject to discipline for a violation of Code Articles 2.5 (Tampering).
-2.7 (Trafficking).
-2.8 (Administration).
-2.9 (Complicity).
-2.10 (Prohibited Association) and 2.11 (Retalation).
-Person would subject to the additional roles and responsibilities according to Code Article 21.3.
+1 [Comment: Where the Code requires a Person other than an Athlete or Athlete Support Person to be bound by the Code, such Person would of course not be subject to Sample collection or Testing, and would not be charged with an anti-doping rule violation under the Code for Use or Possession of a Prohibited Substance or Prohibited Method.
+Rather, such Person would only be subject to discipline for a violation of Code Articles 2.5 (Tampering), 2.7 (Trafficking), 2.8 (Administration), 2.9 (Complicity), 2.10 (Prohibited Association) and 2.11 (Retaliation).
+Furthermore, such Person would be subject to the additional roles and responsibilities according to Code Article 21.3.
 Also, the obligation to require an employee to be bound by the Code is subject to applicable law.

-The UIM shall ensure that, as per Article 19 of these Anti-Doping Rules, any arrangements with their board members, directors, officers, and specified employees, as well as with the Delgated Third Parties and their employees - either employment, contractual or otherwise - have explicit provisions incorporated according to which such Persons are bound by, agree to comply with these Anti-Doping Rules, and agree on the He UIM sauthorit to solve the anti-doping cases.]
+The UIM shall ensure that, as per Article 19 of these Anti-Doping Rules, any arrangements with their board members, directors, officers, and specified employees, as well as with the Delegated Third Parties and their employees - either employment, contractual or otherwise - have explicit provisions incorporated according to which such Persons are bound by, agree to comply with these Anti-Doping Rules, and agree on the the UIM's authority to solve the anti-doping cases.]